DiatomicOxygen/APCSFinalProject/README.md

 6/4/21
 Edward:
 - made images for Ingredients, Containers, and Crates easier to implement
 - adjusted Order to reward harder orders more

+6/5/21
+Edward:
+- stove class created (to be used later)